riverock/ruby-quiz/README.md

 solve this, and take as much time as you need...we're just trying to get a look at your coding style and thought process.

-Make sure to include the unit tests you write in your submission.
+Make sure to include the unit tests you write for this in your submission.

 ## Code

-Given a list of words (attached), generate two output files, 'questions' and 'answers'.  'questions' should contain every sequence of four letters that appears in exactly one word of the dictionary, one sequence per line.  'answers' should contain the
+Given a list of words ([words.tar.gz](https://github.com/riverock/ruby-quiz/blob/master/words.tar.gz)), generate two output files, 'questions' and 'answers'.  'questions' should contain every sequence of four letters that appears in exactly one word of the dictionary, one sequence per line.  'answers' should contain the